 - Turn off power to the unit.
 We often have to temporarily move or remove components to provide a proper cleaning, so turning off the power is essential.

 - Check the refrigerant pressure.
 In many cases, the pressure will be higher than it’s supposed to be for a given size and type of air conditioner.
 We always record the pressure before cleaning the coil.

 - Remove the outer casing.
 You can’t just spray down the outside of an outdoor unit and call it a day.
 You have to take the casing off to access the coil.

 - Rinse the coil down with water.
 Self-explanatory.
 We get a hose and spray water directly onto the coil.

 - Spray the coil with cleaning chemicals.
 There are special, manufacturer-approved cleaning chemicals designed just for air conditioner coils.
 After rinsing the coil, we spray it with the appropriate cleaning solution.
 If you have a Trane air conditioner with an aluminum Spine Fin™ coil, there’s a special cleaning chemical just for that type of AC.

 - Re-rinse the coil with water.
 This final rinse removes the cleaning solution, resulting in a clean-looking outdoor coil.

 - Remove all debris from inside the outdoor unit.
-Sticks, leaves, and straw often accumulate within your outdoor unit.
+Sticks, leaves, and straws often accumulate within your outdoor unit.
 Removing them can improve AC efficiency and help prevent the coil from getting dirty again right away.

 - Check the refrigerant pressure again.
 Most of the time, a coil with high pressure will now have lower pressure in line with factory specifications.
 That means the cleaning was effective and the AC will run more efficiently.

-That's it!
-It's actually a straightforward process that every HVAC company should be able to do right.
-The resulting gains in comfort and efficiency are often dramatic, so don't let your coil go a whole season without a cleaning.
+That’s it!
+It’s a straightforward process that every HVAC company should be able to do right.
+The resulting gains in comfort and efficiency are often dramatic, so don’t let your coil go a whole season without cleaning.